massivebird/binary-conversions/README.md

 Run this project online [here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f35ef8a2b23292d85f571f7ee6c98034)!

 Click `Run` at the top of the page to run the program.
+Input can be provided at the bottom of the "Execution" pane.

-> Link last updated: 9 February 2023 @ 18:16
+> Link last updated: 12 February 2023 @ 19:05

+> [!NOTE]
+> Code present in the Rust Playground link belongs to a subset of the actual source code; functions not critical to the interactive mode have been removed in order to improve readability.

 ### Building manually